frederic-perez/AmE-dictionary/data/dictionary.md

 __nestlings__ _n_
 __nether__ :two::hammer:
 __netizen__ _n_ A person who is a frequent or habitual user of the internet.
+__nettlesome__ _adj_ Causing irritation or annoyance. _Syn_ annoying, bothersome, galling, irritating, pesky, pestering, vexatious, plaguy, teasing, pestiferous _As punishment, I was given the nettlesome task of filling out each of the forms in triplicate._
 __neuroblastoma__
 __neuropeptide__ _n_
 __neutered__